lalana32/ReStoree/README.md

 # Untappd

 **ReStoree** is a web store for skiing equipment, designed to provide a seamless shopping experience for winter sports enthusiasts.
 The application offers a comprehensive catalog, shopping cart functionality, and a user-friendly admin dashboard for managing inventory.
-This project was developed while following a web development course to demonstrate my full-stack development skills.
+This project was developed while following a web development course.

 ## Technologies